Tuesday, October 3, 2023 β€’ Welcome to the πŸ’― Nonsense-Free Zone!

 The result

-After the upgrade, you’ll also find that Windows 11 is already activated (assuming you’re using a legit version of Windows 10), and all existing software remains the same.
-Windows 11 is very much an incremental version of Windows 10.
+After the upgrade, you'll also find that Windows 11 is already activated—assuming you're using a legit older version, or you'll need to get a license and activate it at some point—and all existing software remains the same.

 Windows 11 upgrade: Mission accomplished.
-Here’s one of my many old computers running the latest Windows OS.
+Here's the latest version of Windows 24H2, freshly installed on a dated computer running unsupported hardware.
 Everything is in working order.

 The takeaway

-Again, if your current computer runs Windows 10 (64-bit), it can run Windows 11.
-If you can install it the “official” way, great!
-If not, there’s this way.
+Again, if your current computer runs Windows 10, it can run Windows 11.
+If you can install it the "official" way, great!
+If not, there's this way.

-Of course, you can get a new computer and install Windows 11 on it — chances are it already comes with Windows 11 — the way Microsoft (and its hardware partners) would love you to do, and I have nothing against it.
+Or you can get a new computer and install Windows 11 on it — chances are it already comes with Windows 11 — the way Microsoft (and its hardware partners) would love you to, and I have nothing against it.

-But if you have hardware that’s still good, it’s always better for the environment and our wallets not to consume more than necessary.
+But if your hardware is still good, it's always better for the environment and our wallets not to consume more than necessary.

 Share what you just read!